bruvellu/cephalic-furrow/3-text/furrow.md

 <!--- We bring a novel perspective on the cephalic furrow-->
 <!--- This transient reservoir maintains epithelial integrity-->

-Our results provide evidence that the cephalic furrow accomplishes a physical role during fly gastrulation.
+Our results provide evidence that the cephalic furrow accomplishes a physical role during the early gastrulation of *Drosophila*.
 We found that without the cephalic furrow, the epithelium becomes unstable and subject to erratic buckling events.
 These ectopic folds, unlike the cephalic furrow, form due to extrinsic forces.
 We identified two main sources of mechanical stress acting at the head--trunk boundary during gastrulation, mitotic domains and germ band.
 Mitotic cells have been shown to induce epithelial folding in the tracheal placode of flies [@Kondo2013-gy] as well as in intestine villi of mice [@Freddo2016-et].
 There are two putative mechanisms involved.
 First, dividing cells in epithelial monolayers generate in-plane outward forces during the elongation phase [@Gupta2021-oo].
-Second, dividing cells can undergo basal detachment and shorten along the apical--basal axis, altering the thickness of the epithelium, which creates an imbalance that facilitates tissue buckling [@Ko2020-wk].
+Second, dividing cells can undergo basal detachment and shorten along the apical--basal axis, altering the thickness of the epithelium and creating a potential imbalance that facilitates tissue buckling [@Ko2020-wk].
-We believe that both processes, the apical expansion and basal detachment facilitate the formation of ectopic folds in cephalic furrow mutants.
+We believe that both processes, the apical expansion and basal detachment prime the formation of ectopic folds in cephalic furrow mutants.
-However, our experiment shows that mitotic domains alone cannot induce buckling and that a concomitant compression from the germ band extension is required.
+However, we found that mitotic domains alone cannot induce buckling, and that a concomitant compression from the germ band extension is required.
-Compressive forces generate mechanical instability and are one of the key mechanisms forming epithelial folds in development [@Nelson2016-gz; @Collinet2021-qa], in particular in epithelial monolayers under confinement [@Trushko2020-gf].
+Compressive forces are a key mechanism forming epithelial folds in development [@Nelson2016-gz; @Collinet2021-qa], generating mechanical instability in particular when epithelial monolayers are under confinement [@Trushko2020-gf].
-Indeed, in both the tracheal placode and intestine villi cases cited above, an intraepithelial compressive force is required for the tissue to buckle during the mitotic rounding of dividing cells.
+In fact, an intraepithelial compressive force is required for tissue buckling during mitotic rounding in the tracheal placode and intestine villi mentioned above [@Kondo2013-gy; @Freddo2016-et].
-[@Kondo2013-gy; @Freddo2016-et].
-Our data suggest a similar situation happens at the head--trunk boundary epithelium of cephalic furrow mutants.
+Our data suggest a similar situation is occurring at the head--trunk boundary of cephalic furrow mutants.
-The synchronized apical expansion of dividing cells in mitotic domains push the adjacent non-dividing cells outward, forming regions of different epithelial thickness which are potentially unstable.
-At the same time that the germ band extension generates a global compression over the head--trunk interface ({@fig:summary}a,b).
+The synchronized apical expansion of dividing cells in mitotic domains pushes the adjacent non-dividing cells outward, and forms potentially unstable regions of different epithelial thickness, while the germ band extension generates a global compression on the head--trunk interface ({@fig:summary}a,b).
 In a condition where there is an excess of tissue on the embryonic surface (no cephalic furrow), the increased compressive stresses compromise the stability of the epithelium during gastrulation.
-These observations suggest that the normal morphogenetic movements of gastrulation put the epithelium near the head--trunk boundary under mechanical stress.
+This suggests the head--trunk epithelium is under mechanical stress from the morphogenetic movements of gastrulation in normal development.

 <!--TODO: Does any of these statements fit within the results as topic sentences?-->
 <!--TODO: Migrate any of these to first paragraph of introduction?-->